Laurel Ansbrow: Fort Lauderdale United

 Fort Lauderdale United announced on January 23, 2025, that the club had signed Ansbrow to her first professional contract through the rest of the USL Super League's inaugural season.
-She made her professional debut on February 8, playing the full 90 minutes and assisting Jasmine Hamid in a 2–2 draw against the Tampa Bay Sun.
-She was named in the USL Super League Team of the Month after both of her first two months in the league.
+She made her professional debut on February 8, playing the entire match and assisting Jasmine Hamid in a 2–2 draw against the Tampa Bay Sun.
 She appeared on the field for every minute of United's spring games as the club placed fourth in the inaugural standings.
+The league named Ansbrow to the Team of the Month after both of her first two months.
 In the playoffs, she played the entirety of two extra-time contests as United won 2–1 against the Carolina Ascent in the semifinals but lost 1–0 to the Tampa Bay Sun in the final.

 Boston Legacy

 On July 17, 2025, National Women's Soccer League (NWSL) expansion team Boston Legacy announced that the club had signed Ansbrow to a two-and-a-half-year deal with the team option to extend another year.
-She would return to Fort Lauderdale United on loan before Boston began play in 2026.
+Before the Legacy began play in 2026, she returned to Fort Lauderdale United on loan and finished the year having played every minute for the club in all but one game.
+She made her NWSL debut in the Legacy's first road game, coming on as a substitute for Josefine Hasbo in a 3–0 loss to the Houston Dash on March 21, 2026.